Home Learning - Eagles

 As part of our readathon month!
 For this week's home learning I would like you to think about the many books you've read or listened to and choose your favourite.
 Then write a book review to share with others to encourage them to try the book.
 You should include: title, author, a synopsis of the story, why it is your favourite, what type of story it is, a star rating and any other information or diagrams needed to make it a great book review.
 The best will be copied and displayed in our school library for the whole school to share !

 Reading: At least 20 minutes a day.
 Please ensure your children are bringing their book home to read.
 It is essential to both their comprehension skills and their writing that they read to enrich their vocabulary.

 Mathletics: Log on to www.mathletics.co.uk to find your personalised homework.
 The children will need to complete the tasks by the following Thursday.
 If there is any problem with completing tasks due to computer problems the children can do the tasks in school.

-Times Tables:Every week we will have a times table challenge and the children will work through from mild to spicy to show their understanding.
-We will be looking at the x tables
+Times Tables:Every week we will have a times table challenge and the children will work on one level to show their understanding.
+The children should now be pushing themselves to try the next level or to have no errors.
+We will be looking at the 9x table

 |X Table Challenge||

-Learning the x tables and with large numbers
+Learning the x 9 table and with large numbers and the division facts

-fraction and percentage calculations using the number facts of the x tables
+fraction and percentage calculations using the number facts of the x table

 Year 5 Home Learning Overview